Journals LibraryNHS NIHR - National Institute for Health Research

 - Programme Grants for Applied Research (PGfAR)

-The format of the title should be: Subject: main study method + acronym (if widely used).
+The format of the title should be: Intervention + patient group: main study method + acronym (if widely used).

 Please provide a list of keywords for your report.
 HTA and EME report authors are expected to use MeSH on Demand to generate appropriate keywords from their scientific summary.

 Your title page must include details of authors’ names and their institutional affiliation at the time they worked on the report (including department, full address and country).
 If you would like to include a group or collaboration within your author list, please see the below information for details.
 Please also provide the corresponding author's contact details (including email, telephone number and address).

 Author guidelines for presentation of long author lists